-Contrariwise, in absolute pressure mode, the measurements were free of ambient pressure effect, and the results were characterized by a much lower scatter of the pressure differences (see Figure 9).
+On the contrary, in absolute-pressure mode, the measurements were free of the ambient pressure effect, and the results were characterised by a much lower scatter of the pressure differences (see Figure 9).
 The differences in the pressures measured with the FPG and those measured with the HgM are much smaller than the expanded uncertainty of the HgM [26], which demonstrates the consistency of the two pressure standards.

-In the lowest pressure range of the FPG operation (from 3 Pa to 300 Pa), consistency was verified via a comparison with the SES in the absolute pressure mode.
+In the lowest pressure range of the FPG operation (from 3 Pa to 300 Pa), consistency was verified via a comparison with the SES in the absolute-pressure mode.
 The results of the comparison of the two pressure standards in terms of the pressure differences and their uncertainties are shown in Figure 10.